Metamind-Innovations/realm_task_3_3_xai_uc3/README.md

   - sensitivity < 0.5: Feature Ablation analysis
   - sensitivity ≥ 0.5: Feature Perturbation analysis
 - `--output`: Directory to save the output files (explanations).
 Default is `output`.
+- `--docker_image`: Name of the Docker image containing the STAR model.
+Default is `glucomeo`.
+- `--in_docker`: Boolean flag indicating whether the script is being run inside the Docker container.
+Default is `False`.

 Visualization of the results can be done using the following command:
 ```bash